St. Paul's Anglican Church, Vancouver: Liturgical developments

 Significant changes to liturgical practices began in 1981 when a contemporary-language Eucharistic rite was used at St Paul's for the first time.
 In 1986, a Eucharistic celebration additional to the traditional early-morning celebration (using the Book of Common Prayer) was introduced using the Book of Alternative Services.
 At the same time the Eucharist gradually displaced Morning Prayer at the principal Sunday morning service, Morning Prayer being used for the last time in 1995.

 Dünzkofer made decreasing use of the Book of Common Prayer at the principal Sunday morning service, cutting back to three times a year by 2013.
 In 2014, when Dünzkofer's successor, Jessica Schaap (2013 – 2017), discontinued the early-morning Eucharistic celebration for lack of attendance, regular use of the Book of Common Prayer ceased completely.

 A survey of the parishes of the Diocese of New Westminster completed in 2015 suggested that these trends were common throughout the diocese.

 In 1986, Crawley moved the high altar away from the east wall so that the celebrant could face the people.
 He also introduced a portable altar which could be placed in the chancel or the nave, and he and his successors made increasing use of it for celebrating Eucharist in a more intimate manner.

 During this period, icons and votive candles were introduced into the church, and an aumbry was installed allowing for reservation of the consecrated Bread and Wine for use in administering Communion to sick parishioners.
 Practices like Exchanging the Peace were introduced, together with ceremonies like Washing of Feet on Maundy Thursday, all of which increased the level of participation in the Eucharistic celebration by members of the congregation.

-Dünzkofer introduced regular services in the Labyrinth, strengthening the link to that part of St Paul's identity.
+Dünzkofer introduced occasional special services in the Labyrinth, strengthening the link to that part of St Paul's identity.